 As you begin to enter the following pages, please keep these words in mind and know that you have a village here to support you on your journey.

-Schedules for our 2022 district staff development are posted below.
-We've included our SPS Plan Course Catalog as well as staff development for all teachers beginning the first week in August.
+The schedule and session descriptions for our 2024 district staff development is posted below.
+The staff development sessions for all teachers will begin the first week in August.

 It is our goal to provide you with useful resources to assist you throughout the school year!
 Please feel free to print the following quick reference guides based on your needs.
 Click the images to access the PDF version of the document.